Baanaaana/esp32-irk-finder/README.md

    - Password: `12345678`

 2. Open your browser and navigate to `http://192.168.4.1`

-3. Click "Configure WiFi" button
+   - You'll be automatically redirected to the WiFi configuration page

-4. Select your WiFi network from the list or enter SSID manually
+3. Select your WiFi network from the list or enter SSID manually

-5. Enter your WiFi password and click "Save & Connect"
+4. Enter your WiFi password and click "Save & Connect"

-6. The ESP32 will restart and connect to your WiFi network
+5. The ESP32 will restart and connect to your WiFi network

+Note: You can still retrieve IRKs while in AP mode by navigating directly to the IRK finder page

 ### Getting the iPhone IRK: